 Mile Zero Ultimate aspires to be a recreational sports league where everyone feels welcome, respected, and given equal opportunity.
 We recognize that many people do not feel welcome in organized sports, or are even actively excluded from them.
-We acknowledge those imbalances, and have created a Gender Equity Committee to focus on making our league more inclusive for all.
+We acknowledge those imbalances, and have created an Inclusion Committee to focus on making our league more inclusive for all.

 Women in Ultimate

 Women are often at a disadvantage when it comes to playing ultimate.
 According to surveys and experience, when compared to men, women get the disc less frequently, are less likely to play the handler position, and are less likely to be captains and coaches.
 In order to change those statistics, the Gender Equity Committee has been working with MZU, Ultimate Newfoundland and Labrador, Tempest Ultimate, and SWURL to create initiatives focused on skill development, ultimate knowledge, and leadership opportunities both on and off the field.
 Here are some of our past and current initiatives:

 - Captains: Each team (for hat and BIY leagues) is required to have a male-matching and female-matching captain to help represent all voices on the field, and provide female-matching players more leadership opportunities on the field.